 Firstly, let’s clear up exactly what a sports dietitian is…

-A sports dietitian is essentially an accredited practising dietitian that has completed further education and training that’s specific to sports nutrition.
-They’re the health professionals who will be giving practical advice to athletes of all different levels, from the recreational to elite, on how to perform better in their specific sport.
+A sports dietitian is essentially an Accredited Practising Dietitian (APD) that has completed further education and training that’s specific to sports nutrition.
+They’re the health professionals who will be giving practical dietary and lifestyle advice to athletes of all different levels, from the recreational to our Olympic champions, on how to perform better in their specific sport.

 Sometimes people use the terms interchangeably, but the biggest difference between a nutritionist and a dietitian is that a dietitian has a university degree and is accredited by the Dietitians Association of Australia.
-You have to go to university and study for a Bachelor of Nutrition and Dietetics, or a Masters in Dietetics, before you can register with the Dietitians Association of Australia and become an accredited practising dietitian, which means you have to undertake continuing professional development each year.
+You have to go to university and study for a minimum of four years to complete a Bachelor of Nutrition and Dietetics, or a Masters in Dietetics.
+Then you can register with the Dietitians Association of Australia and become an Accredited Practising Dietitian (APD), which means you have to undertake continuing professional development each year.
 A dietitian is also the only role that will be professionally recognised by Medicare and other Government organisations.